 Review: Is The SEO Framework the Best Free SEO Plugin?

-When it comes to SEO and WordPress plugins, there’s plenty of choice.
+When it comes to SEO and WordPress plugins, there’s plenty of choices.
 The reality is, though, that most users tend to fall back on the most obvious and popular choices without giving much attention to the up-and-comers.

 Besides our own SEO plugin SmartCrawl (which is currently in the midst of a pretty exciting development update!) and Yoast, today we’re going to review The SEO Framework, a fledgling WordPress SEO plugin created by a WPMU DEV member that is quickly gaining ground – and has a lot of fans in our community forum and amongst staff on our support team, not to mention 20,000+ active installs worldwide.